Opium production in Afghanistan: Afghan War (2001–2021)

-By November 2001, and with the start of the Afghan War, the collapse of the economy and the scarcity of other sources of revenue forced many of the country's farmers to resort to growing opium for export (1300 km2 in 2004 according to the UN Office on Drugs and Crime).
+During and after the 2001 invasion, the US allied with powerful Pashtun warlords who had been involved in drug smuggling in the country’s south-east.
+According to historian Alfred McCoy, this meant that when the Taliban was overthrown, "the groundwork had already been laid for the resumption of opium cultivation and the drug trade on a major scale."
+Ahmed Wali Karzai, the younger brother of Hamid Karzai, was allegedly a prominent drug trafficker and on the CIA payroll, though he denied this.
+In 2008, The New York Times reported that despite credible reports of his involvement in the trade, these were not investigated by the US government.

 In December 2001, a number of prominent Afghans met in Bonn, Germany, under UN auspices to develop a plan to reestablish the State of Afghanistan, including provisions for a new constitution and national elections.
 As part of that agreement, the United Kingdom (UK) was designated the lead country in addressing counter-narcotics issues in Afghanistan.
 Afghanistan subsequently implemented its new constitution and held national elections.
 On December 7, 2004, Hamid Karzai was formally sworn in as president of a democratic Afghanistan."

 Regional security risks and levels of opium poppy cultivation in 2007–2008.

 Two of the following three growing seasons saw record levels of opium poppy cultivation.
 Corrupt officials may have undermined the government's enforcement efforts.
 Afghan farmers claimed that "government officials take bribes for turning a blind eye to the drug trade while punishing poor opium growers."

-Another obstacle to getting rid of poppy cultivation in Afghanistan is the reluctant collaboration between US forces and Afghan warlords in hunting drug traffickers.
-In the absence of the Taliban, the warlords largely control the opium trade but are also highly useful to US forces in scouting, providing local intelligence, keeping their own territories clean from Al-Qaeda and Taliban insurgents, and even taking part in military operations.

-While US and allied efforts to combat the drug trade have been stepped up, the effort is hampered by the fact that many suspected drug traffickers then became top officials in the Karzai government.
-Estimates made in 2006 by the UN Office on Drugs and Crime (UNODC) estimate that 52% of the nation's GDP, amounting to US$2.7 billion annually, is generated by the drug trade.
+By 2005, Afghanistan was producing 90% of the world's opium.
+Estimates made in 2006 by the UN Office on Drugs and Crime (UNODC) estimate that 52% of the nation's GDP, amounting to US$2.7 billion annually, was generated by the drug trade.
 The rise in production has been linked to the deteriorating security situation, as production is markedly lower in areas with stable security.
 By some, the extermination of the poppy crops is not seen as a viable option because the sale of poppies constitutes the livelihood of Afghanistan's rural farmers.
 Some 3.3 million Afghans are involved in producing opium.
 Opium is more profitable than wheat and destroying opium fields could possibly lead to discontent or unrest among the indigent population.
 Some poppy eradication programs have, however, proven effective, especially in the north of Afghanistan.
 The opium poppy eradication program of Balkh Governor Ustad Atta Mohammad Noor between 2005 and 2007 successfully reduced poppy cultivation in Balkh Province from 7200 ha in 2005 to zero by 2007.

 The Afghanistan Opium Risk Assessment 2013, issued by UNODC, suggests that the Taliban has, since 2008, been supporting farmers growing poppy, as a source of income for the insurgency.